In 2022, the FIFA World Cup was held in the Arab world for the first time. The tournament was held Nov. 21 through Dec. 18, 2022, in Qatar.

 Bet on the Women’s World Cup 2023

-The 2023 FIFA Women’s World Cup will go off in Australia and New Zealand July 20 through Aug.
+The 2023 FIFA Women’s World Cup will go off in Australia and New Zealand from July 20 through Aug.
 20, 2023.
 The 2023 tournament will feature 32 teams for the first time.
-The United States are two-time defending champions, winners in 2015 and 2019.
+The United States is a two-time defending champion, with wins in 2015 and 2019.
 However, Canada is coming off an Olympic gold medal win in Tokyo in 2021.
-The format includes a Group Stage with eight groups of four teams and the top two teams from each group advancing to a Knockout Stage tournament starting with a Round of 16, similar to the 2022 World Cup format.
+The format includes a Group Stage with eight groups of four teams, and the top two teams from each group advance to a Knockout Stage tournament starting with a Round of 16, similar to the 2022 World Cup format.
 Qualifying will begin in September 2021 and end in late 2022.

 You should be able to bet on Women’s World Cup qualifying and eventually the 2023 FIFA Women’s World Cup via provincial lottery-run and provincially licensed but privately run online sportsbooks.